mdrisco4/National-Parks/part-i.md

 If a user clicks on one of the stocks listed in the dashboard view, they should be directed to an individual stock show view.
 This view should display all of a stock's attributes.

+> The resources listed at the bottom of the [readme](README.md) might come in handy when building this out.

 ## 4. About (`/about`)

 If a user clicks on "About" in the navigation bar, they should be directed to an about page.
 This is just a static page that displays a description of your app.